apt-helion/blog/articles/pixel_sorting.md

 ![image-alternative](/website/article/static/img/pixel-3.png)

 Good enough!
-Normally I would work on this a bit more and slowly change stuff until it's close to perfect but unfortunatly for me, I have crippling anxiety and can't look at a picture of myself for too long without becoming incredibly uncomfortable.
+Normally I would work on this a bit more and slowly change stuff until it's close to perfect but unfortunately for me, I have crippling anxiety and can't look at a picture of myself for too long without becoming incredibly uncomfortable.